jetpackpilots/IBView/README.md

 ## Troubleshooting

 Select `Refresh All Views` from the `Editor` menu in Xcode whenever the live-previews get out of sync.
+Sometimes you might need to resort to closing the Xcode project, deleting derived data, quitting Xcode and then restarting the Mac.

 ## Known Issues